Diplomacy in the American Revolutionary War: Dutch Republic

 Coin minted for John Adams in 1782 to celebrate recognition of the United States as an independent nation by The Netherlands; one of three coins minted for John Adams in 1782 (on his ambassador status, on Dutch recognition of the US, and for the Dutch-US trade treaty); all three are in the coin collection of the Teylers Museum.

 In 1776, the United Provinces was the first country to salute the flag of the United States, leading to growing British suspicions of the Dutch.
-In 1778, the Dutch refused to be bullied into taking Britain's side in the war against France.
+In 1778, the Dutch refused to be bullied into taking Britain's side in the war.
+In the fall of 1779, Congress named Henry Laurens their minister to the Dutch Republic.
+In early 1780, he took up that post and successfully negotiated Dutch support for the war.
+On his return voyage to Amsterdam that fall, the Royal Navy a frigate intercepted the ship on which he was travelling, off the banks of Newfoundland.
+Although his dispatches were tossed overboard, they were retrieved by the British, who discovered the draft of a planned American-Dutch treaty prepared in Aix-la-Chapelle in 1778 by William Lee and the Amsterdam banker Jean de Neufville.

 The Dutch were major suppliers of the Americans.
 In 13 months from 1778 to 1779, for example, 3,182 ships cleared the Dutch island of Sint Eustatius in the West Indies.
 When the British started to search all Dutch shipping for weapons for the rebels, the Republic officially adopted a policy of armed neutrality.
 Britain declared war in December 1780, before the Dutch could join the League of Armed Neutrality.
-This resulted in the Fourth Anglo-Dutch War, which diverted British resources, but ultimately confirmed the decline of the Dutch Republic.
+This resulted in the Fourth Anglo-Dutch War.

-In 1782, John Adams negotiated loans of $2 million for war supplies, by Dutch bankers.
+In 1782, John Adams negotiated loans of $2 million for war supplies from Dutch bankers.
 On March 28, 1782, after a petition campaign on behalf of the American cause organised by Adams and the Dutch patriot politician Joan van der Capellen, the United Netherlands recognized American independence, and subsequently signed a treaty of commerce and friendship.